 Apache Cassandra is a highly scalable free and open source NoSQL database, achieving great performance on multi-node setups with no single point of failure.
 Cassandra supports replication across multiple data centers and offers lower latency for users and the ability to survive regional outages.
-The largest production deployment today is Apple's, with over 75,000 nodes storing over 10 PB of data.
+The largest production of Kubernetes deployment today is Apple's, with over 75,000 nodes storing over 10 PB of data.
 This is a story of how an SRE team broke a 200+ Node Cassandra cluster.

 Prior to the incident, they had deployed a Cassandra cluster and everything went up fine and was working perfectly.
 They selected 210 instance types that had similar CPU and Memory specifications and deployed them using a single Auto Scaling Group that spans 3 Availability Zones.
-ASGs makes it easy for you to drain your container instances when there’s a “scale-in” activity However, when they got back the next morning, this cluster was completely broken and nobody had done anything.
+ASGs makes it easy for you to drain your container instances when there’s a “scale-in” activity However, when they got back the next morning, this Kubernetes cluster was completely broken and nobody had done anything.

 They dug into the details and found out that 25% of the Pods were pending and they had a “Volume affinity issue” which was quite unusual.